anandreddy05/Bike-Rentals/README.md

 - casual: count of casual users
 - registered: count of registered users
 - cnt: count of total rental bikes including both casual and registered

+## Exploratory Data Analysis (EDA) Summary

+## Seasonal Trends

+1. Demand for Rental Bikes (y)

+- Highest demand is observed from May to October (spring to early fall).
+- Possible reasons: Warmer weather, longer daylight hours, and increased outdoor activities.
+- Recommendation: Further analyze by day of the week to see if weekends have higher demand.

+## Quarterly Demand

+- Q3 (July - September) sees the highest demand for rental bikes.
+- This aligns with peak summer, vacations, and increased outdoor movement.
+- Business Insight: Promotions and marketing should be focused on Q2-Q3.

+## AutoCorrelation Analysis (ACF)

+- Significant autocorrelation up to lag 50 → Strong influence of past values.
+- This means bike rentals are influenced by past trends over roughly 50 time units (days or hours, depending on granularity).
+- Implication: Forecasting models should include long-term dependencies.

+## Partial AutoCorrelation (PACF)

+- Significant correlation up to lag 6 → Short-term dependency (6 days).
+- This suggests a weekly pattern where rental trends reset every ~6 days.
+- Implication: A 7-day lag feature should be included in the forecasting model.